tonic-community/tonic-discord-bot/README.md

 #### Setup strapi as backend
 1. Setup strapi (Please refer to the strapi documentation to learn how to setup a strapi instance [https:/strapi.io](https://strapi.io))
+2. Login into your strapi instance and go to settings.
+Go to Roles under "User and Permission Plugin".
+Add a Role "Tonic Bot" and give it Permissions to find, findOne and create protocols as well as to find and findOne Actions.
-2. Go to  http://localhost:1337/admin/plugins/content-manager/collectionType/plugins::users-permissions.user and create a new User for the tonic bot called tonic under Users in Strapi
+3. Go to  http://localhost:1337/admin/plugins/content-manager/collectionType/plugins::users-permissions.user and create a new User for the tonic bot called tonic under Users in Strapi and give it the Role "Tonic Bot"
-3. Use Postman to make a request with your credentials to your http://localhost:1337/auth/local (see https://strapi.io/documentation/developer-docs/latest/guides/auth-request.html#login-as-a-reader)
+4. Use Postman to make a request with your credentials to your http://localhost:1337/auth/local (see https://strapi.io/documentation/developer-docs/latest/guides/auth-request.html#login-as-a-reader)
-4. add the jwt token to you .env file
+5. add the jwt token to you .env file

 Your file should now look something like this: